 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-line, this neighborhood has a higher rate of childhood poverty than 59.2%
+is a lower rate of childhood poverty than is found in 63.7%

 The Neighbors: Occupations